Five Third-Party Risks and Benefits of Continuous Risk Management

 Ongoing, broad-based risk monitoring applies to partners' success in meeting regulatory requirements as well.
 Regulators require that procurement teams maintain effective and compliant controls for avoiding partners with vulnerabilities and poor business practices.
 As with revenue and reputational risk, the best controls apply when choosing new partners and monitoring existing ones.

 Achieving this visibility across all partners and affiliates helps procurement teams reduce costs and increase the efficacy of their own compliance.
 With the right tools, they can apply these efficiencies to all outsourcing, information security, financial viability, GDPR, anti-bribery, and anti-corruption risks that might affect their organization, among others.
 The key to successful risk mitigation is becoming proactive in identifying risk and performance issues with third parties.
 In this way, organizations can better avoid fines, penalties, failed audits, and legal costs.
-They can also understand value impacts associated with regulatory findings, and they can systematically enforce regulatory requirements.
+They can also understand value impacts associated with regulatory findings, and they can systematically enforce regulatory requirements and further achieve their overarching Environmental, Social, and Governance goals.

 How procurement leaders can execute ongoing, broad-based risk monitoring successfully